 - Resuming and accelerating an acquisition program for the permanent collection, including our first oil paintings by Louisville native Bob Thompson and numerous works by women artists, including Diana al-Hadid, Janine Antoni, Clemence de Sermezy, Keltie Ferris, Summer Wheat, and Gertrude Vanderbilt Whitney;

 - Launching statewide outreach with education programs, fundraising, and exhibitions that reinforce the Speed’s identity and mission as the largest and oldest museum in Kentucky.

 - Partnering with museums like the Perez Art Museum, the Andy Warhol Museum, and the Nasher Museum of Art on exhibitions; and securing a five-year partnership with the Eskenazi Museum of Art at Indiana University on multiple exhibitions and ongoing loans between the two institutions.

-Stephen currently serves as Co-Chair of the Board of Directors of the Creative Capital Foundation, a national grant maker in the arts.
+For four years, Stephen served as Chair and Co-Chair of the Board of Directors of the Creative Capital Foundation, a national grant maker in the arts.
 He has served as the Chair of the Greater Louisville Project and is a member of the Boards of the Louisville Urban League and the J. Graham Brown Foundation.
 He also founded Seed Capital Kentucky, a non-profit focused on building a more sustainable future for Kentucky’s farmers.

 As an entrepreneur Reily founded IMC, a global leader in brand licensing that has generated over $3 billion in consumer product sales for the Fortune 500 brands it represents.
 He is also the co-founder of ClickHer, an mobile app publisher, and SUM180, a digital financial planning service purchased by FlexWage, a national provider of financial wellness solutions.